Sacked LJP leader accuses Chirag Paswan of Maoist links | Politics

 Sacked LJP leader accuses Chirag Paswan of Maoist links

-Singh lodged a complaint at the Shastri Nagar police station here on Sunday, alleging that he had received a threatening telephone call from Amar Azad, a close aide of Paswan, after he opened a front against the LJP leadership and flagged the alleged lack of internal democracy.
-In his FIR, Singh also alleged that Paswan, who represents Jamui in the Lok Sabha, named after a Naxal-hit district of Bihar, has maintained "close links" with Maoists.
+Singh lodged a complaint at the Shastri Nagar police station here on Sunday, alleging that he had received a threatening telephone call from Amar Azad, a close aide to Paswan, after he criticised the LJP leadership and flagged lack of internal democracy.
+In the FIR, Singh also alleged that Paswan, who represents Jamui in the Lok Sabha, has maintained "close links" with Maoists.

-He also claimed that in the 2014 Lok Sabha elections, when the son of late Ram Vilas Paswan made his political debut, the help of Maoists was taken to ensure the victory of the young leader.
-The LJP had fought the Lok Sabha polls in 2014 as well as 2019 as a junior partner of the BJP-led NDA and, riding the Modi wave, came out with stellar performances on both occasions.
+He also claimed that in the 2014 Lok Sabha elections, when the son of LJP founder and former union minister late Ram Vilas Paswan, made his electoral debut, the help of Maoists was taken to ensure his victory.
+The LJP had fought the Lok Sabha polls in 2014 and 2019 as an NDA ally.

-The Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989, was enacted to prevent the commission of offences of atrocities against the members of SCs and STs.
-Azad unsuccessfully contested from Bochaha constituency in the assembly elections.
-PTI NAC NN NN
+The Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989, was enacted to prevent commission of atrocities against the members of SCs and STs.
+A person held guilty under the law is liable to be imprisoned for six months which may be extended up to a year.
+Azad had unsuccessfully contested from Bochaha constituency in the assembly elections.

 - READ MORE ON: